 To enable SSL encryption, open the swServer.ini configuration file in a text editor and set the UseSSL entry to "True".

 The CertPassword entry must also be set.
 Enter the certificate password here.
 It is used for authentication purposes in the SSL (Secure Socket Layer) so that the SystemWeaver clients can detect the legitimacy of the server.
 For intranet use, authentication is normally not required and SystemWeaver is therefore distributed with dummy certificates, with the dummy password "aaaa".
-If there is a need for specific certificates, the certificate files in the "cert" folder can be replaced by certificates generated by OpenSSL (www.openssl.org).
+If there is a need for specific certificates, the dummy certificate file can be replaced by certificates generated by OpenSSL (www.openssl.org).

 Save your changes.
 The changes will take affect the next time the server is restarted.